ab-noori/bookstore-cms/README.md

 - **How to design the site?**

-  - Draw a mockup before start to code
+  - Draw a mockup before starting to code

 <p align="right">(<a href="#readme-top">back to top</a>)</p>